vinay-hebb/VanishingGradient/docs/vanishing_gradients_blog.md

 ### Intuitive Understanding

 Before diving into equations, it helps to visualize what happens if every layer scales the incoming gradient by some constant smaller than one.
-Imagine each layer receives a gradient as input (the "backpropagated" gradient from the layer above - See Figure 2), and simply multiplies it by a scalar $c$ with $|c| < 1$.
+Imagine each layer receives a gradient as input (the "backpropagated" gradient from the layer above - See Figure 2), and simply multiplies it by a scalar $c$ with $\lvert c \rvert < 1$.
 After passing through $n$ layers:

 $$
 \text{Gradient at layer 0} = (\text{Gradient at output}) \times c^n